jecs-imperial/occam-pearce-kelly/README.md

 The return value of the `addEdgeByVertexNames()` will be `null` if the edge does not break the topological ordering.
 If it does, the cycle that breaks the ordering will be returned in the form of an array of vertex names.

-To make use of the topological ordering, call the `getTopologicallyOrderedVertexNames()` method:
+To make use of the topological ordering, call the `getOrderedVertexNames()` method:

 ```
-const topologicallyOrderedVertexNames = directedAcyclicGraph.getTopologicallyOrderedVertexNames();
+const orderedVertexNames = directedAcyclicGraph.getOrderedVertexNames();
 ```

 ## Building